makkus/freckles/README.rst

 Examples
 --------

-Best to show what *freckles* is, and what it can do using Examples, right?
+Best to show what *freckles* is, and what it can do using examples, right?

 Example #1, manage your dotfiles and the setup of your development machine
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^